BunniesRabbits/group-ironmen/README.md

 Copy `.env.example`, renaming it to `.env`.
 Docker-compose will load these as environment variables while building and running.
 The main fields of interest are `HOST_PROTOCOL` and `HOST_URL`, which define the URL that gets constructed for requesting to the backend from the frontend.

 ### Example `.env`
-When hosting the servers locally for testing, assuming host port `AAAA` is being forwarded to the container:
+When hosting the servers locally for testing, assuming host port `AAAA` is being forwarded to the backend container:
 ```
 HOST_PROTOCOL=http
 HOST_URL=host.docker.internal:AAAA